lab-programs/pplab/README.md

 generate sine table for a given input using OpenMP for parallel execution.
 Justify the inference. - [Sinprime Header](sinprime.h), [Main](sinprime.c)

 4. Write a program to show how first private clause works.
-(Factorial program)
+(Factorial program) - [Factorial Header](factorial.h), [Main](factorial.c)

 5. Write an OpenMP parallel program for Points Classification.
 Prove the correctness of sequential program with that of parallel.

 6. Write an OpenMP program to convert a color image to black and white image.
 Demonstrate the performance of different scheduling techniques for